 A note about horsepower ratings: these things are best ignored, as manufacturers have been lying about them for decades.
 The FLA on the nameplate is the "real" number.
 If you are exceeding that number, there is a problem somewhere, and the motor is being damaged.
 (Take the reading after the motor is up to speed, and not during the start-up period).

+Selecting the appropriate heater will allow you to best protect the pump against over-heating.
 That a size 0 starter is being used suggests to me that the heaters have been bypassed- or that the amp readings we have are way off.

 Re: Motors calcs for intermittant use?#54045 07/14/0508:17 PM07/14/0508:17 PM

 Its definetely a size 0 Sq.
 D starter.
 The heaters installed do not correspond with any of the heaters on the chart inside the cover.
 The chart goes to 12 amps???
 The heaters installed right now are labeled B28.
 Its possible I read the HP wrong, I'll check it again.The motor nameplate definetly said 28 amps.
 The amp draw I read with clampon was with motor running.
 I'm wondering if wire size(currently#12 and approx 65 ft. in length)) has anything to do with higher amp reading than expected?

 Wasn't sure as how one figured intermittant or continous, thanks for the explanation.